mzeren-vmw/iso/string/sketch.md

 Note that `fbstring` kept COW for large strings, though that was deprecated in 2016.
 On the other hand our ship stopper fix was for lots of *small* strings!

+#### SSO and COW - size

+SSO strings are **big**, 24 or 32 bytes.
+In our "`Optional<string>`" SSO was too expensive, as most of our optional strings were unset.
+So, we specialized `Optional<string>` to hold a `string *` -- saving space for the unset case but adding an indirection / decreasing locality for the set case.
+That was unfortunate.

+On the other hand, a COW string was only one pointer, so with GCC we conditionally compiled `Optional<string>` to not add the indirection.

+Side note: A GCC COW string that's just `0` is not valid.
+We could implement `Optional<string>` as a single pointer sized value.
+More on this later!

 #### Intern strings